factorial-io/phabalicious/readme.md

 ### Review them locally

-Just run `yarn docs:dev`, this will allow you to browse the docs with your browser with hot reloading and all the fancy stuff
+Run `yarn docs:dev`, this will allow you to browse the docs with your browser with hot reloading and all the fancy stuff

 ### Build and publish the documentation